No Strings’ Beginning – The Story of Seamus

 The No Strings charity relies on fundraising to bring world-class puppets and life-saving messages to children in disaster-stricken communities across the globe.
 Click to donate or find out more.

-Holyrood Partnership provides PR in Scotland for puppet charity No Strings
+Holyrood PR provides PR in Scotland for puppet charity No Strings